 We love data.
 We even wrote the book on loving data.
 And we run our business, just the way you do yours — with data.
-We have data on over ten million companies and identify and invest in the exceptional — the outliers.
+We have data on over ten million companies all over the world.
+We use smart algorithms to identify and invest in global winners.

 By purchasing the upscale chain, Jeff Bezos, Amazon’s chief, has a chance to tinker with how people buy groceries — and map the future of the physical store.